Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <details>
 <summary>writeStopsToCSV2()</summary>
 <br>
-<i>conversionMapOfStopIds</i> is a map which contains the coordinates of every TransitRouteStop in a network and an integer.<br>
+<i>conversionMapOfStopIds</i> is a map which contains the coordinates of every TransitRouteStop in a network and an Integer.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>
 <br>
 <p align="justify">This function will create a csv2 document of the mapping from coordinates to LinTim stop IDs.</p>